Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Oakleigh South's median taxpayer income is $54,349 and average is $67,699.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Oakleigh South's median income among taxpayers is $54,349.
+The average income for the suburb is $67,699.
 Nationally, this is approximately average.
-Greater Melbourne has a median of $57,688 and an average of $75,164.
-Using Wage Price Index growth of 8.25%, current estimates for Oakleigh South are approximately $58,833 (median) and $73,284 (average) as of September 2025.
-Census data shows household income ranks at the 60th percentile ($1,915 weekly), personal income at the 42nd percentile.
-In Oakleigh South, 31.1% of individuals fall within the $1,500 - 2,999 income range, mirroring regional trends where 32.8% occupy this bracket.
-After housing expenses, 85.0% of income remains for other expenses.
+In Greater Melbourne, the median income is $57,688 with an average of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Oakleigh South would be approximately $58,833 (median) and $73,284 (average) as of September 2025.
+According to census data, household income ranks at the 60th percentile ($1,915 weekly), while personal income sits at the 42nd percentile.
+In terms of income distribution, 31.1% of Oakleigh South's population (3,304 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 32.8% occupy this bracket.
+After housing costs, 85.0% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income